telerik/xaml-docs/getting-started/telerik-application-lifecycle/msi-or-zip-setup-lifecyle.md

 # Telerik Application Lifecyle Using MSI or ZIP Installation

 This article describes the lifecycle of a Telerik application.
-This includes creating, deploying, redistributing and upgrading an application with referenced Telerik dlls.
+This includes creating, deploying, redistributing, and upgrading an application with referenced Telerik dlls.

 The topic shows what is the lifecycle when using the __.msi__ or __.zip__ file to get the dlls.
 As an alternative, you can use [NuGet packages]({%slug nuget-setup-lifecycle%}) or [Telerik UI for WPF Extension]({%slug vsx-setup-lifecycle%}) as shown in the corresponding articles in this documentation section.